maxxfrazer/ARKit-SCNPath/.github/issue_template.md

 ⚠️ Select what you want - **a feature request** or **report a bug**.
 Please remove the section you aren't interested in.

-## A feature request

-###  What do you want to add?

-> Please describe what you want to add to the component.

-### How should it look like?

-> Please add images.

 ## Report a bug

 ###  What did you do?

 > Please replace this with what you did.

 ### What did you expect to happen?